Gruntfuggly/todo-tree/README.md

 - `line` - highlights the entire line containing the tag
 - `whole-line` - highlights the entire line containing the tag to the full width of the editor
 - `capture-groups:n,m...` - highlights capture groups from the regex, where 'n' is the index into the regex
+- `none` - disable highlightling in the document

 `hideFromTree` - used to hide tags from the tree, but still highlight in files